 Increasing Click-Throughs for a Google Ads Campaign

-In a Google AdWords advertising campaign, you’re only going to pay for people who click on your advertising, up to your set budget.
+In a Google AdWords advertising campaign, you’re only going to pay for people who click on your Online advertising/online ad, up to your set budget.
 Therefore, increasing your total click-throughs will not increase the total traffic to your site—it will just help you hit your budget faster.

 Conclusion